 How to Test Oxygen Sensors

 Editors Note: "KG" in the comments below added this incredibly helpful short instruction on how to test your sensors.

-Any O2 sensor that will generate 0.9 volts or more when heated, show 0.1 volts or less within one second of flame removal, and pass the two minute heat test is good regardless of age.
+Any O2 sensor that will generate 0.9 volts or more when heated shows 0.1 volts or less within one second of flame removal and pass the two-minute heat test is good regardless of age.
 When replacing a sensor, don't miss the opportunity to use the test above on the replacement.
 This will calibrate your evaluation skills and save you money in the future.
 There's benefit in replacing an oxygen sensor that will pass the test in the first line of this paragraph."

 If you read this far, you probably have a feeling your oxygen sensors are faulty.
 And if that's the case and you're wondering which ones you need for your car, you can go to our home page and use our vehicle selection tool in the upper-left corner.
 This will ensure you buy the exact sensors that fit your vehicle.
 And if you didn't know, these O2 sensors (which can be pricey), like everything else we sell, are covered under our Lifetime Replacement Guarantee.
 If you have any issues with them down the line, just send them back to us for a brand new replacement.

 If you found this article useful or have any comments, feel free to leave a comment below, subscribe to our YouTube channel, and check back here often for more articles like this.